HwWobbe/DefinitiveData-DeltaAlerts/README.md

 DefinitiveData-DeltaAlerts may morph into a DataAlerts.ca peer of D...f...

 - OnTheList
-  - develop a comprehensive scenario for this
+  - develop a comprehensive scenario for this that addresses:
-    - ...
+    - Agent of Subject - Privacy
+     - What's it worth? - MPAC

 ## 2024-10: